Competitive Battlecards: How to Deliver Battlecards Sales Reps Will Love

 - Competitors website – check for notable customers

-- Check out Glassdoor to see what employees are saying about the firm; inside sales reps tend to be pretty blunt about what’s not working
+- Check out Glassdoor to see what inside sales reps are saying about the firm.

 - See LinkedIn profiles of executives and sales reps of competitor’s firm where you’ll often find surprising detail on quota performance, hot territories/verticals, and customer wins

 - Check industry forums where your customers may be posting comments about their experiences.
-For example, see customer reviews via G2 Crowd or TechValidate.
+For example, see customer reviews via G2 Crowd, TechValidate [now part of SurveyMonkey], and TrustRadius

-How should I distribute battlecards to the sales organization?
+How should I distribute competitive battlecards to the sales organization?

-We recommend you centrally maintain an updated PDF in your salesforce automation platform where sales reps go for other sales enablement tools.
-That way you can ensure version control and that they are always using the latest revision of the battlecard.
-Storing the battlecard in the cloud also gives you usage metrics which will be critical for measuring the effectiveness of the asset.
+We recommend you centrally maintain an updated competitive battlecard in your sales force automation platform where sales reps go daily for all other sales tools and information.
+That way you can ensure version control and that sales reps are always using the latest revision of the battlecard.

 Should I give our channel partners the same battlecard?

-In a word, no!
-Giving it to them will get into the hands of your competitor’s sales team the same day.
-Instead, we recommend a little more generalized version of competitive battlecard that cites your products advantages over other industry players without necessarily naming names.
-Don’t list street pricing nor share your best competitive traps and discovery questions.
+Generally speaking, no. Giving your competitive battlecards to partners might get them into the hands of your competitor’s sales team.
+Instead, we recommend a more generalized competitive battlecard that cites your products advantages over other industry players without necessarily naming names.
+Don’t list street pricing nor share your best competitive traps and discovery questions on these modified battlecards.